jigx-com/jigx-docs-examples/docs/Actions/print.md

 ### Print with web-view component

 This example demonstrates configuring `action.print` to display a button for printing HTML content shown in the `component.web-view`.
-The `state` of the component is used to reference the raw HTML used in the component.&#x20;
+The `state` of the component is used to reference the raw HTML used in the component.

 :::CodeblockTabs
 action-print-web-view\.jigx